Business documents

 Built for legal and compliance teams

 Bulk appointment booking for multiple signers or documents, mobile office visits so your team never leaves the building, after-hours and weekend availability for deal closings, NDA-friendly notaries for sensitive transactions, scan-back and digital receipt options for same-day filing, consistent certificate formatting across all 50 states.
-Whether you're forming a new entity, closing an M&A deal, or updating corporate records, NotarySeal connects you with notaries who understand business paperwork — not just how to stamp it, but why it matters.
+Whether you're forming a new entity, closing an M&A deal, or updating corporate records, NotaSealPros connects you with notaries who understand business paperwork — not just how to stamp it, but why it matters.

 What to have ready